About the Professor

 |Professor Freedman taught high school mathematics in Philadelphia,

 and worked in industry as a computer systems analyst before settling in at Camden County College in Blackwood,

 New Jersey.
-She has taught basic skills mathematics at the college for twenty years, including special sections
+She has taught basic skills mathematics at the college for twenty five years, including special sections

 for students with learning disabilities.
 She has given regional and national workshops on learning styles and implications

 in the math classroom, teaching mathematics to college students with disabilities, Internet use in the math classroom,and